SmolAlli/Gregbot/README.md

 -  Global vars for upper/lower buttrate limits and BUTTs per sentence
 -  Better documentation of the message and word/syllable replacement process
 -  Added a logging feature for each stream that uses the bot.
 Will help for identifying bugs and fixing any errors.
+-  Handle strings that have symbols attached to them better (also won't replace single-symbol syllables)

 ### Soon/To-Do:
 - Add a !pause command so the user can keep their settings but pause the bot from responding
 - Better word/syllable selection for multiple BUTTs in a sentence (i.e. make sure they aren't side by side).
 Might need to look into other ways/packages
-- Handle strings that have symbols attached to them better
 - Maybe have cases for specific words that get replaced
 - Handle plurals